haka-security/haka/doc/tutorial/stats/stats.rst

     $ cd |haka_install_path|/share/haka/sample/tutorial/stats
     $ hakapcap <pcap_file> <script_stat_file>

-.. note:: The tutorial provides in |haka_install_path|/share/haka/sample/tutorial/stats a pre-processed pcap file originated from the DARPA-99 dataset and which could be retrieved from http://www.ll.mit.edu/mission/communications/cyber/CSTcorpora/ideval/data/1999/training/week1/monday/outside.tcpdump.gz).
+.. note:: In this tutorial we use a pre-processed pcap file originated from the DARPA-99 dataset and which could be retrieved from http://www.ll.mit.edu/mission/communications/cyber/CSTcorpora/ideval/data/1999/training/week1/monday/outside.tcpdump.gz).
+We filtered out all packets not belonging to a tcp connection.

 Collecting data
 ---------------